 Institutions of higher education have been accused of not engaging in organizational learning (Brown, 1997).
 One way schools have to learn about themselves is through assessing student outcomes.
 The Association to Advance Collegiate Schools of Business International (AACSB International) recently implemented assurance of learning standards across all accredited business programs.
 The AACSB International standards on assurance of learning and the assurance of learning plans from two business schools were evaluated for their emphasis on organizational learning.
-Interviews were conducted with two business school deans and the key leaders of three school's assurance of learning efforts.
-A content analysis of this data revealed the standards, the assurance of learning plans and the implementation of the plans contributed to organizational learning.
+Interviews were conducted with two business school deans and the key leaders of three school's assurance of learning plans and the implementation of the plans contributed to organizational learning.